palantir/bulldozer/README.md

     # Pull requests targeting any of these branches are added to the trigger.
     branches: ["develop"]

+    # Pull requests targeting branches matching any of these regular expressions are added to the trigger.
+    branch_patterns: ["feature/.*"]

   # "ignore" defines the set of pull request ignored by bulldozer.
 If the
   # section is missing, bulldozer considers all pull requests.
 It takes the
   # same keys as the "trigger" section.